Iam5B/2019-Yolov3KerasCopy/README.md

 ---

-## *Some Additional Function
+## *Some additional function in this copy
-1. Calculate the precision and recall for different score (Unfinished).
+1. Help calculate the precision and recall for different score ([Here](https://github.com/Iam5B/2019-Yolov3KerasCopy/calculatemAP)).
-2. Annotate your picture without transformation(Unfinished).
+2. Annotate your picture (Unfinished).